ikhvorost/M3U8Decoder/README.md

 let decoder = M3U8Decoder()
 decoder.dataDecodingStrategy = .base64

 let playlist = try decoder.decode(Playlist.self, from: m3u8)
-print(playlist.ext_x_version) // Prints: 7
-print(playlist.ext_data) // Prints: 13 bytes
+let text = String(data: playlist.ext_data, encoding: .utf8)!
-print(String(data: playlist.ext_data, encoding: .utf8)!) // Prints: Hello Base64!
+print(text) // Prints: Hello Base64!
 ```

 ## Predefined types

-There are a list of default predifined sctructs (with `snakeCase` key coding strategy) for all medata tags and attributes from of [HTTP Live Streaming](https://datatracker.ietf.org/doc/html/rfc8216) document that can be used to decode playlists.
+There are a list of predefined types (with `snakeCase` key coding strategy) for all master/media tags and attributes from of [HTTP Live Streaming](https://datatracker.ietf.org/doc/html/rfc8216) document that can be used to decode playlists.

+> NOTE: Implementations of these types you can look at [MasterPlaylist.swift](Sources/M3U8Decoder/MasterPlaylist.swift) and [MediaPlaylist.swift](Sources/M3U8Decoder/MediaPlaylist.swift) but anyway **you can make and use your own ones** to decode your playlists.

 Type | Tag/Attribute | Description
 -- | -- | --